 When I was getting ready to sell my condo in California, I was reminded multiple times that it needed to look as perfect as possible.
-What wasn't perfect?
+While my entryway looked quite nice, do you know what wasn't perfect?
 The screen of my balcony door, which had two giant holes in it, one of which my cat was using as her own personal pet door.

 Thinking this seemed like a hassle to fix up myself, I called some screen repair people, thinking I would very happily spend $50 to let somebody else fix this.
 What did they quote me? $300.
 Not quite what I wanted.
 So I set out on the mission to learn how to fix screens.